whizsid/OutOfWay/README.md

 $outOfWay->getMatchedCoordinates();

 ```

+You want to pass a multidimentional array that containing `lat`,`lng` keys for each sub arrays to `Helper::parseCoordinates` method.

 This `getMatchedCoordinate()` method will return an array of `Coordinate` instances.
 You can use `getLatitude`,`getLongitude` methods to retrieve latitude and longitude from a `Coordinate`